-A suitable secure and fire proof enclosure meeting the relevant requirements defined in the Building Regulations and Fire Safety Regulations shall be provided for accommodating the cut-out and distribution board (when required) in a suitable common access location that meets the requirements of ER G87, in particular, Clause 4.4.1 and Clause 6.6.2 [of ER G87].
+A suitable secure and fire proof enclosure meeting the relevant requirements defined in the Building Regulations and Fire Safety Regulations shall be provided for accommodating the cut-out and distribution board (when required) in a suitable common access location that meets the requirements of ER G87, in particular, Clause 4.1.1 [of ER G87].

-Communal LV meter/service enclosures shall not be used for other purposes posing increased risk to equipment, risk of fire or risks to operatives.
+Communal meter/service enclosures shall not be used for other purposes posing increased risk to equipment, risk of fire or risks to operatives.

 The size of the enclosure is dictated by the equipment installed and the need for adequate working space.
 The minimum separation from electrical service equipment to any gas meter or gas pipe joints and the average ambient temperature inside the enclosure shall comply with the requirements in ER G87, in particular, Clause 6.6.2.

 Where the building entrance is normally locked for security reasons or there is no alternative means of escape, the LV enclosure should be sited in an external wall, where access to the LV enclosure is unrestricted.

-HV substations shall be arranged to be in a separate building or on an outside wall unless otherwise agreed with the Host DLH.
-Outside doors shall be lockable, weatherproof and vandal resistant.
+If outside doors are used these shall be lockable, weatherproof and vandal resistant.
 See Appendix B for Host DLH requirements on locks.